 How do I change my party affiliation?

 You may notify the Board of Elections of your intent to enroll in a party or change parties by completing a new Voter Registration Form.
-Party changes occur once a year after the General Election.
-(Example: If you submit a party affiliation change in May, it will take effect the next November.)
+Party enrollment cannot be changed between February 15th and the June Primary.
+Changes received during this period will roll over after the Primary Election.

 Do I have to register every year?